-However, with the rollout of the vaccines things are starting to look up and everyone is gearing up for that big push towards the summer months.
-Warming yourself up for that big return to the office again or trying to keep up your drinking stamina at the pub is definitely in the back of everyone’s minds right now but “we don’t let this slip”.
+However, with the rollout of the vaccine things are starting to look up and everyone is gearing up for the start of the new campaign which will begin in earnest on 21 June.
+Warming yourself up for that big return to the office or trying to keep up your drinking stamina at the pub is definitely in the back of everyone’s minds right now but “we don’t let this slip”.
 Remaining cautious and vigilant about the threat of Covid remains of the utmost importance but convincing everyone of that is easier said than done.

 One person who has realised this is professor Jonathan Van-Tam.
-England’s deputy chief medic, who is an expert in antiviral drugs and pandemic preparedness and has been on our television screens for the best part of the past two years and has won many fans for his offbeat approach to explaining things to the public.
+England’s deputy chief medic, who is an expert in antiviral drugs and pandemic preparedness, has been on our television screens for the best part of the past year and has won many fans for his offbeat approach to explaining things to the public.

 A particular niche that Van-Tam has tapped into explaining how to control the virus as if it were a football match.
-He’s frequently talked about how Covid has been like a game of two halves in that “the away team gave us an absolute battering” but it’s now the 70th minute and the home side have scored an equaliser but the key part is to “not to throw it away at this point because we’ve got a point on the board, and we’ve got the draw”.
+In recent months he’s talked about how Covid has been like a game of two halves in that “the away team gave us an absolute battering” but it’s now the 70th minute and the home side have scored an equaliser but the key part is to “not to throw it away at this point because we’ve got a point on the board, and we’ve got the draw”.

-In other appearances, he’s expressed a decent knowledge of football tactics; claiming that although the strikers often take all the glory it is the defenders and defensive midfielders that do a lot of the hard work.
+In this week’s coronavirus press conference Van-Tam expressed a further knowledge of football tactics claiming that although the strikers often take all the glory it is the defenders and defensive midfielders that do a lot of the hard work.

 He’s not exactly Pep Guardiola or Gary Neville on Monday Night Football but he seems to know a bit more about football than your average bloke in the pub.

-This got us thinking: Van-Tam is clearly a clever man, seems to know a bit about football, is comfortable talking to the press and wears ties that make him look like the manager of Hull City (He’s a passionate supporter of Boston United, who play in the same colours).
+This got us thinking: Van-Tam is clearly a clever man, seems to know a bit about football, is comfortable talking to the press and wears ties that make him look like the manager of Hull City.
 With all this in mind, could Johnathan Van-Tam make it as a football manager?

-It’s a bizarre question that we probably didn’t think we’d be asking nearly two years into the pandemic but here we are.
+It’s a bizarre question that we probably didn’t think we’d be asking 12 months into the pandemic but here we are.
 Indy100 asked three football journalists their thoughts on the matter and here are the results.